sakumow7/pf2e-auto-battler/README.md

 - Arcane Blast for reliable damage
 - Magic Missile for guaranteed hits
 - Shield spell for defensive options

+**Cleric**
+- Sanctuary to nullify damage
+- Spirit Link to equalize HP between the Target and Cleric
+- Lesser Heal to restore HP

 ### Combat System
 - Turn-based tactical combat